Jee-Van-Kur/King-Of-Fartland/README.md

 ![screenshot 138](https://user-images.githubusercontent.com/40460588/44582790-5962b280-a7c0-11e8-979c-4e245ee53d1b.png)

-Current build for windows.
+Current build for Windows only.

 Find the game at :-
 ## https://jee-van-kur.itch.io/king-of-fartland

-### installating instructions:
+### installation instructions:
 > Download the file from the link.
 > Unzip it into your PC and play.